 Silver, on the other hand, is likely to outperform during phases of accelerating industrial activity.

-The USD has been volatile during the US presidential elections.
-A divided US government is probable, but it can still provide stimulus packages, although more limited and slower.
-Potentially less fiscal support requires an accommodating Federal Reserve (Fed) that should be prepared to expand the stimulus if necessary.
-Accordingly, we do not see any rate support for the USD on the horizon.
-As we have argued, the Fed’s new policy framework increases the prospects of stable to lower US real yields.
-Given that the US twin deficits remain the largest among major countries, the USD should adjust to lower levels in the absence of higher real rates.
-We continue to advocate diversifying of the USD.
-Currently we prefer EUR over USD, as the Eurozone tail risks have receded considerably with the comprehensive EU budget and recovery fund agreement.
+Against the USD, we currently like EUR the most, as the Eurozone tail risks have receded considerably with the comprehensive EU budget and recovery fund agreement.
 Despite some widening fiscal deficit, EU structural external balances are sound (3% surplus on average over the last 5 years) and real interest rates are set to remain supportive.
 The European Central Bank (ECB) will likely expand its policy support via asset purchases and refinancing operations in December, but should refrain from lowering short-term rates.
 As such, we do not anticipate an outright negative policy impact on the EUR.
 The common currency should stay supported beyond the short term COVID-19 led growth slowdown.
-Our EUR/USD targets are 1.22 in 3M and 1.25 in 12M.
+Our EUR/USD targets are 1.24 in 3M and 1.25 in 12M.